hhru/api/docs_eng/employer_negotiations.md

 <a name="messaging_status"></a>
-Additionally, field `messaging_status` showing negotiation status is returned for the response/invitation.
+Additionally, field `messaging_status` showing negotiation status is returned for the response/invitation and field `professional_roles` containing professional roles list.
 Possible values see in [messaging_status](https://api.hh.ru/openapi/en/redoc#tag/Public-directories/operation/get-dictionaries) reference guide.
+Possible values
+see in [professional_roles](https://api.hh.ru/openapi/en/redoc#tag/Public-directories/operation/get-professional-roles-dictionary) reference guide.

 If response/invitation doesn't exist or not available to the current user, `404 Not Found` response will be returned.